MarcinOrlowski/laravel-api-response-builder/README.md

     {
         protected static function buildResponse($code, $message, $data = null) {
+            // tell ResponseBuilder to do the dirty job
             $array = parent::buildResponse($code, $message, $data);

+            // and tweak the response structure as you wish
             $date = new DateTime();
             $array['timestamp'] = $date->getTimestamp();
             $array['timezone'] = $date->getTimezone();